Newbury R.F.C.: History

 Pux left at the end of the season, having guided The Blues to survival for the first time since 2009, and Lee Goodall took over the head coach role.
-2013–14 saw The Blues finish 11th with eight wins, before winning 15 games in the 2014-15 season and finishing 6th.
+2013–14 saw The Blues finish 11th with eight wins, before winning 15 games in the 2014–15 season and finishing 6th.

 The 2015–16 season was The Blues' most successful in a long time, with 21 wins, including a 14-game winning streak that saw them win every single game in 2016, resulting in a third-place finish and only a lack of bonus points denying The Blues a play-off place (Salisbury had 20 wins to Newbury’s 21, but had picked up 14 bonus points to Newbury’s 8).

 Building on the previous season's success the 2016–17 season ended with The Blues in second position and into the play-off match against Clevedon RFC in April to decide who would be promoted up into National League 3 South West (renamed South West Premier for season 2017–18).
 With 21 wins, 1 draw, and 4 losses the match statistics were the same as the previous season, but what were markedly different ways in the try bonus points, with 17 against the previous season's 7.
 The match finished 25–22 with Newbury the victors and promotion.

 On 28 April 2018 The Blues' were once again relegated, despite having won 13 of the 26 games in the season.
-They finished with 64 points, and had the best defensive record in the league after table toppers Dings Crusaders, beat Bournemouth, Maidenhead and Newtown Abbot both home and away who finished second, third and fourth in the league respectively, but unfortunately with just 7 try-scoring bonus points during the season it wasn't enough to keep out of the relegation zone and on the final day of an extended season they missed out on staying up by one point.
+They finished with 64 points, and had the best defensive record in the league after table toppers Dings Crusaders, beat Bournemouth, Maidenhead and Newtown Abbot both home and away who finished second, third and fourth in the league respectively, but with just 7 try-scoring bonus points during the season it was not enough to keep out of the relegation zone and on the final day of an extended season, they missed out on staying up by one point.

 The 2018–19 season in the Wadworth 6X South West One East division did however get off to a great start with a 67–7 away win against Stratford-Upon-Avon, which was followed up with an 85–0 home win against Swindon.